oszuidwest/zwtv-owncast/README.md

 # zwtv-owncast

-A Dockerized installer for Owncast, designed for [ZuidWest TV](https://www.zuidwesttv.nl/) and [Rucphen RTV](https://www.rucphenrtv.nl/).
+A Dockerized installer for Owncast, designed for [ZuidWest TV](https://www.zuidwesttv.nl/), [Rucphen RTV](https://www.rucphenrtv.nl/) and [BredaNu](https://www.bredanu.nl/).
 This project serves as a replacement for [nginx-rtmp-live](https://github.com/oszuidwest/nginx-rtmp-live).

 ## Conventions